 Tax Credits will be allocated until the amount of Tax Credits remaining in each Geographic Apportionment is insufficient to fund the next highest-ranked project for that area.
 Any Tax Credits not reserved from Geographic account will be placed in a General Pool.

-C. Step Three: Transfer to the General Pool
+C. Policies of Transfer to the General Pool